 Biobanked serum samples of patients with broad spectrum of primary renal diseases and degrees of renal impairment

 The scientific literature indicates that there is a connection between increasing/ decreasing concentrations of endogenous blood metabolites and the GFR.
-To establish a combination of endogenous metabolites with creatinine to a metabolic constellation reflecting GFR, numares uses its precise, fast and flexible analytical AXINON® System, which allows simultaneous detection of metabolites in a highly reproducible single analytical step.
+To establish a combination of endogenous metabolites with creatinine to a metabolite constellation reflecting GFR, numares uses its precise, fast and flexible analytical AXINON® System, which allows simultaneous detection of metabolites in a highly reproducible single analytical step.

 The association of endogenous serum metabolites with GFR will be tested.
 Quantitative NMR signals of both, literature reported candidates and proprietary metabolic markers, will be correlated with mGFR reference data.
 Candidates significantly associated with GFR will be used to model renal clearance based mGFR.